eokinyo/git-assigment-OOP-Group/README.md

    Battery level: 10
-   Recharge: 5 <-- this is the parameter amount Battery level after recharge: 15
+   Recharge: 5 <-- this is the parameter amount Battery level after recharge: 15    - Completed

-7. Create a default constructor.
+7. Create a default constructor.    -Completed

 8. Create a parameterized constructor that allows you to assign the values of brand, model, and batteryLevel.